-- Entering into any contractual arrangement for services (e.g. recruitment services) or any financial commitment, including job postings. - Initial faculty step calculations must be verified by a more senior member of the OEHR team trained in step calculations - Any recommendations relating to EDI must be reviewed and approved in advance by the Director, EDI & OD and/or the EDI Council
+- Entering into any contractual arrangement for services (e.g. recruitment services) or any financial commitment, including job postings. - Any recommendations relating to EDI must be reviewed and approved in advance by the Director, EDI & OD and/or the EDI Council - Consulting with managers with regards to the specific recruitment needs including interviews/testing - Advising on the entire recruitment process to ensure activities are equitable and inclusives for all candidates and where applicable within the parameters of collective agreements